Request an Assessment

 exit readiness to maximum value

 A structured diagnostic of the asset against what institutional acquirers actually require to transact.
-SERA identifies the value gaps, risk concentrations and governance deficiencies that would surface in buyer due diligence — and quantifies their impact on exit valuation.
-Delivered by DLI.
+SERA identifies the value gaps, risk concentrations and governance deficiencies that would surface in buyer due diligence — and quantifies their precise impact on exit valuation.
+Delivered entirely by DLI.
 No additional resource required from your team.

 • Financial performance and quality of earnings analysis